dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 Another error that could occur is that we received the message from GitHub, however the ``/.dockstore.yml`` is invalid.
 If we cannot read the file, then we do not know which workflow or service to associate the error with.
 For now, please ensure that your file is a valid YAML file and compare it with our examples/documentation to confirm that you filled it in correctly.
-In the future we plan to have a system in place where users can keep track of these GitHub events and resulting action taken by Dockstore, even if the message was succesfully handled.
+In the future we plan to have a system in place where users can keep track of these GitHub events and resulting action taken by Dockstore, even if the message was successfully handled.

 Another possible issue is that we received the message from GitHub, but the user who triggered the message event is not registered on Dockstore with the corresponding GitHub account.
 This is only an issue if the workflow or service does not already exist on Dockstore.
 When creating new workflows and